 * Rule mandated by Dodd Frank to boost analyst independence

-* Industry says rule will hurt business, create legal problems
+* Industry says rule will hurt business, create legal

 * CFTC delays rule by 60 days